miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

-# US 09 - Register a vaccination center
+# US 09 - Register a vaccination center to respond to a certain pandemic

 ## 1. Requirements Engineering